Tag: Birds

 In case you were wondering. . .

 Is THIS why the managers at Montezuma National Wildlife Refuge drain the marshes every spring?
-Once reduced to mudflats, the lands lie fallow over the summer, producing lush, duck-friendly vegetation.
-By refilling the marshes in late September/early October, there is enough water and vegetation to attract ducks to the refuge.
-Just in time for fall migration.
-And New York’s duck-hunting season.
-This guy was … Read More In case you were wondering. . .
+And allow the resultant mudflats to lie fallow over the summer?
+And then flood them in late summer/early fall?
+To lure large quantities of ducks to the refuge with acres of duck-friendly vegetation?
+Just in time for fall migration?
+Well, yes, that is what they tell us.
+But what … Read More In case you were wondering. . .

 + bridge camera, Coots, Crane, Ducks, eagles, Fish, gear, Geese, grebes, heron, Migration, mirrorless, Montezuma, muskrat, natural, swans, Uncategorized